A Murder Mystery

 I had been pleased with The Cyber Puppets and was disappointed by its initial rejection by publishers.
 Since I didn’t know how to write a better science fiction novel, I decided to try something different.
 My genre interests had for some time been moving away from science fiction in the direction of crime, and The Canongate Strangler had been regarded by readers and critics as a crime thriller rather than the SF book I intended to write.
 And although sales of that book had been curtailed by the premature demise of its publishers, it had received a number of very good reviews.
 I made two attempts to place my new crime novel, immediately after it was written, and again after I retired, but without success.

 This experience was a major reason why I took matters into my own hands by self-publishing Close Quarters : no longer as young as I used to be, and having taken so long to write that book, I was determined to live long enough to see it in print.
 This decision proved to be a wise one: as well as selling well and attracting favourable reviews, Close Quarters got me noticed.
 I was asked to speak at the Aye Write! book festival in March 2018, and was also contacted by an editor from the Edinburgh publishers Birlinn (Polygon) who had read Close Quarters and wanted to see more of my work.
-They liked my unpublished crime novel, offered me a contract, and it is now scheduled to be published by them in February 2019.
+They liked my unpublished crime novel, offered me a contract, and it was published by them in February 2019.

 The original working title for the book was The Wages of Sin, a Biblical reference from Romans 6.23: “For the wages of sin is death.”
 This is appropriate for the theme of the book, but it has been used as a book title several times before.
 For this reason, I was never totally happy with it, and Birlinn, who shared that view, suggested a change.
 A number of possible new titles were discussed, and Murder in the Merchant City was finally chosen after consulting the crime buyers in Waterstones, Sauchiehall Street.
-Having sold large numbers of Close Quarters, they are keen to stock the new book.

 A number of chapters are told from the murderer’s point of view, without, however, revealing the killer’s identity, or even making it clear whether he or she is male or female.
 It quickly becomes apparent from the opening chapter that he/she is working through a list of people who, according to his/her (probably warped) moral code, deserve to die.
 A number of suspects are presented to the reader, all of whom could conceivably be motivated in such a way.